 2. Car Maintenance

-a set amount of money each month into a car maintenance sinking fund, then you can offset (or completely cover) these costs when they arrive.
+They require oil changes, tire replacements, registration costs, etc. If you put a set amount of money each month into a car maintenance sinking fund, then you can offset (or completely cover) these costs when they arrive.

 3. Entertainment Money

 Just because you want to save more and spend less doesn’t mean that you have to skip out on entertainment entirely.
 So many people think that when you are on a budget that you can’t have any fun.

 4. Medical Bills

-Are you overlooking any upcoming doctors or dentists appointments?
+Are you overlooking any upcoming doctor’s or dentist’s appointments?
 Copays and deductibles can get expensive and can be a strain on a budget if you are unprepared.

-Don’t get caught off guard by yearly memberships such as Amazon Prime, magazine subscriptions, or Costco.
+Don’t get caught off guard by yearly memberships or subscriptions.
 Many times these memberships are on autopay and you don’t even realize they are due until the money has already been taken out of your account!
-I recommend that you keep a list of your annual memberships with their renewal date in your budget binder so you can reference them often.
+(I’m speaking for experience here!)

 7. Home Maintenance

-From replacing filters, to keeping the yard outside mowed and trimmed, the costs can pile up.
+From replacing filters to keeping the yard outside mowed and trimmed, the costs can pile up.
 Don’t forget to budget each month for necessary fixes.
-This will help you keep your home and budget in line.
+Including home maintenance costs in your budget will help you keep your home and budget in line.